iamfuckingsuhas/sysdesignnotes/design/uber.md

 GeoHash - redis geohash or ourown - we would be using neighbouring

-Quadtree - in memory tree based

-cannot use relational DB as requests are too high, so use redis.

-GeoSpatial Index - makes querying faster.

-PostGIS uses quadtree - not that optimal as tree needs to be updated everytime driver location changes.

-geohash - base32 encoding of the location in geohash bits. redis has approx 64 bit/ 8 bytes per geohash

-geohash - fast updates.
+geohash -
+- native support with redis
+- easy to use and implement
+- updating index is easy
+- precision is fixed, dynamic update based on number of business or population cannot happen.
+- meter precision in 8-9 digits
+- boundary issue mitigated by searching near by boxes. quadtree -
+- hard to use and maintain
+- dynamic grid size based on condition
+- updating is a little complicated. might require locking for concurrent updated.
-quadtree - good for uneven distribution, complex updates.
+- good for uneven distribution

 7. Optimise and Deepdive - satisfy all NRF.